-The main industries in E-13 are recreation and ranching.
-Highly-developed mountain communities occur in the areas surrounding Breckenridge, Dillon, Frisco, Granby, Silverthorne, and Winter Park.
-The Sulphur Ranger District of the Arapaho/Roosevelt National Forest, the Dillon Ranger District of the White River National Forest, and the Kremmling Resource Area of the BLM administer federal lands within the DAU.
-Recreation, livestock grazing and wildlife production are the predominant uses of USFS and BLM lands, with timber harvest occurring in areas where there are suitable forest products; other activities such as right-of-way administration, mineral production, watershed protection and cultural resource protection are common to the two agencies.
+The main industries in E-8 are recreation and ranching.
+Expansive mountain communities occur in the areas surrounding Granby and Grand Lake.
+The Sulphur Ranger District of the Arapaho/Roosevelt National Forest, the Parks Ranger District of the Medicine Bow/Routt National Forest, the Kremmling Resource Area of the BLM and Rocky Mountain National Park administer federal lands within the DAU.
+Recreation, livestock grazing and wildlife production are predominant uses of USFS and BLM lands, with timber harvest occurring in areas where there are suitable forest products; other activities such as right-of-way administration, mineral production, watershed protection and cultural resource protection are common to the two agencies.
+The mission of the NPS is to preserve ecosystems and scenery, along with natural and historic objects for future generations.